clipperhouse/netlify/content/go-csharp.md

 The downside is that C# benchmarking must account for this.
 Out of the box, BenchmarkDotNet takes care of this for you -- it goes through warmup phases in an attempt to replicate a long-running (JITted) process.
 Takes a while.

-Go is ahead-of-time compiled, and so benchmarks are straightforward and fast.
-Despite this, find some amount of variance between Go's benchmarking runs.
-You'll likely want to increase running time or sample sizes.
+Go is ahead-of-time compiled, and so benchmarks are straightforward and fast, but basic.
+For rigorous statistics, consider [benchstat](https://pkg.go.dev/golang.org/x/perf/cmd/benchstat).